Part 2 of 4 on Make Big Reactions!

 Most days I live and breath magic.
 But I have a big bucket full of hobbies that bring me joy.
 For this post, I'll share from another favorite pastime.
 Let's look at what we magicians can learn about “catching” big reactions from going fishing.

-In magic, the big catch is an epic audience response that creates a moment your spectators will remember till the day they die.
-But it’s even more…The big catch is a 3 minute trick that lands you an invitation to perform a full show.
+In magic, the big catch is an epic audience response that creates a moment your spectators will remember till the day they die...and maybe a few days after.
+The reaction we seek is even more…The big catch is a 3 minute trick that lands you an invitation to perform a full show.
 Like a fish legend, it grows!
 It’s that crazy, lingering emotion of astonishment you left with a client who later calls and offers you a four or five figure paying gig!
 That’s the big catch.

 In fishing, it turns out that those who consistently catch big fish do not rely on luck.
 Some might think because the water all looks the same on the surface, that the water is all the same below.
 Some may say that casting to the left would have the same probability of bringing up a fish as would casting to the right.